weshowe/WHO-Child-Growth-Calculator-0-5-Years/README.md

 The --weight argument followed by weight in kilograms is used to get the weight percentile.

 The --length and --head arguments followed by the measurement in centimeters are used to get the length percentile and head circumference percentile, respectively.

+If --length and --weight are passed, the length by weight percentile will be calculated.

 If you would like to use Imperial measurements (pounds and/or inches), you can add the --pounds and/or --inches flags and the program will convert them.
 For example: